robotics-upo/marsupial_optimizer/README.md

 ## Usage

 Five scenarios with different feature can be set to use the optimizer.
-S1: Open environment, S2: Narrow/constrained environment, S3: Confined environment, S4: Confined environment, S5: Open environment.
-To set te
+S1: Open environment, S2: Narrow/constrained environment, S3: Confined environment, S4: Confined environment, S5: Open environment, as show the next figure.

 <p align="center">
     <img src="worlds/5_scenarios.png" width="1000">
 </p>

-.
-To set the
+The package has a set of predefined configurations (and completely extendable according to the user's need) that relate the stage number, initial position number and ending position number.
+The initial position can be check in ```/cfg``` and the final position in ```/trees/resources/```.

-To launch the environment just launch the provided launch/nix_world.launch file.
+To launch the optimizer just launch the provided ```launch/marsupial_optimization_trayectory.launch``` file.
+To manage the scenario and initial position predefined is recomend to use the parameter for this launch, ```scenario_number``` and ```num_pos_initial```.
+For example to use, S2 and initial position 2:

 ```
-roslaunch nix_simulator nix_world.launch
+roslaunch marsupial_g2o marsupial_optimization_trayectory.launch scenario_number:=2 num_pos_initial:=2
 ```

 It will launch the NIX prototype inside the mockup given by the ESMERA consortium.
 The plaform accepts input command velocities with the ROS 'cmd_vel' topic.
 It also offers odometry measures in the 'odom' topic (to this date the estimation is the ground truth pose).